-Alternative Description AAE Benefit AAE Cost Net Benefits BCR Alternative 2 Nonstructural \$ 2,210,000 \$ 1,830,000 \$ 380,000 1.2 Alternative 3A Existing Embankment \$ 9,330,000 \$ 2,800,000 \$ 5,800,000 3.3 Alternative 3B Enhanced Embankment \$ 14,210,000 \$ 6,350,000 \$ 6,220,000 2.2 Alternative 4A Shoreline Floodwall \$ 14,210,000 \$ 7,410,000 \$ 4,880,000 1.9 Alternative 4B Extended Shoreline Floodwall \$ 14,210,000 \$ 11,090,000 \$ 240,000 1.3
+Alternative ernative Description AAE Benefit AAE Cost Net Benefits BCR Alternative 2 Nonstructural \$ 2,210,000 \$ 1,830,000 \$ 380,000 1.2 Alternative 3B Enhanced Embankment \$ 14,737,000 \$ 6,466,000 \$ 8,271,000 2.3 Alternative 4A Shoreline Floodwall \$ 14,213,000 \$ 9,337,000 \$ 4,876,000 1.5 Alternative 4B Extended Shoreline Floodwall \$ 14,213,000 \$ 13,971,000 \$ 242,000 1.0

-4.11 Environmental
+4.12 Environmental

-A summary of the environmental impacts of the four alternatives and no action evaluated is shown in Table 13.
+A summary of the environmental impacts of the four alternatives and no action evaluated is shown in Table 14.
 Two alternatives (4A and 4B) may require mitigation due to permanent environmental impacts from the construction of a shoreline floodwall which would convert intertidal and subtidal habitat to a hard structure.
 Alternative 4A would have an estimated impact of 6,850 linear feet on intertidal and subtidal habitat and wetlands.
 Alternative 4B would have an estimated impact of 9,800 linear feet on intertidal and subtidal habitat and wetlands.
+Alternative 4B would have an estimated impact of 9,800 linear feet on intertidal and subtidal habitat and wetlands.
+These structures would not only impact the City of New Haven's planned living shoreline project, but may also increase erosion of the beach area and would cut off public access to the beach and waterfront.
 It is unclear at this time if the sub-tidal impacts would need to be mitigated.
 No final cost for mitigation was calculated, but costs could be substantial; making a marginally justified alternative not justified.
 In-water work for Alternatives 4A and 4B would require additional environmental permitting (Section 404 and 401 of the Clean Water Act, Essential Fish Habitat Review pursuant to the Magnuson-Stevenson Act, and coordination with the National Marine Fisheries Service pursuant to the Endangered Species Act).

-Alternatives 2, 3A, and 3B would have the least amount of impacts to natural resources as shown in Table 13.
-Although each of these alternatives have a positive BCR (>1), Alternative 3B protects a low-lying section of Interstate 95 (via a floodwall with a top elevation 15' NAVD88) which provides the most protection to the area with the least environmental impacts.
+Alternatives 2, and 3B would have the least amount of impacts to natural resources as shown in Table 14.
+Although each of these alternatives have a positive BCR (>1), Alternative 3B protects a low-lying section of Interstate 95 (via a floodwall with a top elevation +15 ft NAVD88) which provides the most protection to the area with the least environmental impacts.